Archive

 Like the main protagonist in The Artist, film audiences are increasingly falling out of love with physical film.
 A recent IHS Screen Digest webinar presented some interesting notes on home entertainment trends around the world.
 Most of it was far from good news for media companies.

 Emerging markets are where a lot of industries are currently looking to for growth, from WPP to the Catholic church.
 The film industry is seeing growth here, too.
 China, which last year relaxed its quota on the number of foreign films it allows into the market every year, has seen record box office takings of late, with the release of Titanic being a major highlight.
 Russia, too, is seeing a new audience for film.
 On a macro level, countries like India and Brazil are seeing a significant growth in the middle classes.
 In other words, a group of consumers that has a larger amount of discretionary spending.
 Some of this spending will be allocated to home entertainment, in the form of video players, be they DVD or Blu-ray.
 However, this jars with the global decline in physical media spend, as viewers switch in droves to streaming platforms like Netflix and Amazon’s Lovefilm.
-Data from the IHS webinar revealed that the global growth in video players though will not serve to offset the decline of spend on physical media.
+Data from the IHS webinar revealed that the global growth in video players will not serve to offset the decline of spend on physical media.

 As well as shifting from hard copy to soft copy products, consumers are also beginning to show a marked preference for renting over owning.
 This trend extends far beyond the film industry of course.
 Companies like Spotify spearheaded the idea in the music industry, the phrase “access trumps ownership” has long been a mantra there.
 The philosophy is affecting many lifestyle aspects, as demonstrated by The Economist’s recent front cover article.
 In Western Europe, rental is now the transactional consumption choice for digital movies.
 IHS data reported that the average US citizen rented 5.3 films last year.
 The company predicted that revenue from rentals will go up, returning to where they were in 2009, but in large part only because rental prices will go up.
 Dovetailing with the increasing consumer reluctance to buy physical discs is that the medium also appears “less and less attractive” for retailers.
 Blu-ray, which was supposed to revive the disc format, has not taken off in the way that was hoped; IHS data showed most Blu-ray owners still purchase a lot of movies on DVD rather than paying a premium for the HD version.